All Episodes

 You got to get your facts straight.

-What do you mean he didn't he did not consort with Bill Clinton after 2009, after he served out his term of incarceration?
+He did not consort with Bill Clinton after 2009, after he served out his term of incarceration.

 That is false.

-There is no evidence of that ever that Bill Clinton consorted.
+There is no evidence of that ever that Bill Clinton consorted or with Donald Trump or with Donald Trump or with Donald Trump.

-He did not console.
+He did not consort.

 There's no evidence that he meaningfully consorted with either Donald Trump or Bill Clinton.

-But he maintained very good friends with people like Prince Andrew, the member of a central member of the British Royal Family.
+But he maintained very good friends with people like Prince Andrew, the member of a central member of the British royal family.

 He stayed at his house, Michael.

-Yeah, stayed at his house.
+After the Palm Beach prosecution, yeah, stayed at his house.

-So this idea that somehow he was heavily uh impacted or that he somehow suffered some kind of lost opportunity.
+So this idea that somehow he was heavily impacted or that he somehow suffered some kind of lost opportunity.

 He continued to live an extremely wealthy lifestyle.